 - By not keeping these foods in your house, so that there is no way you can have access to it, just breeds the restrict-binge cycle.

-- FOOD SECURITY: having a sense of trust in that a specific food will always be there
+- FOOD SECURITY: having a sense of trust that a specific food will always be there

-- Instill this lesson now, so that as they age they will have a good relationship and her body.
+- Instill this lesson now, so that as they age they will have a good relationship with her body.

 I hope you found this helpful.
-If you want to do everything you can to help your gymnast, I invite you to join my new masterclass “How to Fuel the Gymnast for Optimal Performance” to learn more!
+If you want to do everything you can to help your gymnast, I invite you to join my new masterclass “How to Keep the High-Level Gymnast Healthy this Season” to learn more!

-If you have any other questions or would like to schedule a discovery call please feel free to contact me.
+If you feel your gymnast needs 1:1 help or would like to schedule a discovery call, please feel free to contact me.